rickwelch/Arduino-Drivers/README.md

 - DigitalIn
     - Reads a digital input
+    - Abstracts device status in each state, on, off, OK, fault, etc.
     - Methods
         - init() - sets the _pin to INPUT mode with a pull-up resistor
         - name() - returns DigitalIn_{_pin}